Istiak26615/Fitness-courses-using-react/README.md

 ## Project Details

 This project is build to share different fitness program with people and train them based on those program online to reach their fitness goal.
+I have used google login process only.
+And also used auth redirect for service pages.
+One cannot visit services module without login.

 ### Project technology

-React, bootstrap, vanilla css
+React,  Firebase, bootstrap, vanilla css

 ### Fakedata